vdurante/asp.net_n-layered_web_applications/part1/software_architecture/n-layered_architecture.md

 In Web development, MVC is the most famous and widely used architecture in the present days.
 It is adopted due to its simplicity and suitability, not only on the Web scenario.

-However, the MVC architecture falls short in some aspects:
+However, the MVC architecture, as in ASP.NET MVC, falls short in some aspects:

 * **Multipurpose controllers.** Controllers are the core of the application, dealing with multiple responsibilities.
-Not only it implements the business logic, it also deals with manipulation of data between the model and the view.
-This fact conflicts with the single responsibility principle.
-This over sizes the controller.
+Not only it implements the business logic, it also deals with manipulation and validation of data being transfered between the model and the view.
+This fact conflicts with the single responsibility principle, over sizing the controller.
 * **Lack of an unified API.** If the application requires an API, a whole new controller must be implemented, or the existing one must be extended, also over sizing the controller.
 * **Lack of an ORM interface.** The controller access the Model's Object-Relational Mapper directly.
 A change in the ORM implies a reimplementation of the controller, breaking the abstraction and least knowledge principles.
+* **Background and real time services.** Require implementation inside the controller, over sizing it once again.
+* **Localization.**
 *